christian1741/Twitter-Sentiment-Analysis/README.md

 CREATING YOUR OWN DATASET

-- I decided to create my own dataset based on emoticons such as :) and :(
+- I decided to create my own dataset based on emoticons such as :) and :( Then, I deleted them.
+Stripping out the        emoticons causes the classifier to learn from the other features present in the tweet.
+The classifier uses these non-   emoticon features to determine the sentiment.
 - I streamed thoudands of tweets and stored them into a file (I used a file, but you can store them into a database)
 - Preprocess tweets
   * Lower case - I converted the tweets to lower case
   * URLs - I eliminated all the URLs
   * #hashtag - hash tags can give us some useful information, so I replaced them with the exact same word without the      hash.
   * Punctuations and additional white spaces - I decided to remove punctuation at the starting and ending of the           tweets.
+- Feature Reduction (For example: Tokenization, Removing Stopwords, Twitter symbols, and Repeated Letters)

-TRAINING THE CLASSIFIER (Naive Bayes)
+TRAINING THE CLASSIFIER

+- Naive Bayes is the classifier that I am using to create a sentiment analizer.
+- I used the Naïve Bayes method in the NLTK library to train and classify.
+- At this point, I have a training set, so all I need to do is instantiate a classifier and classify test tweets.

+                                             ***Running the program***

+- First, save the two files (StreamingTwitter.py and NaiveBayes.py) in the same folder.
+- Second, execute the file StreamingTwitter.py, which will create your dataset
+- Third, execute NaiveBayes.py, which will run the classifier and ask you to enter a sentence (simulating a tweet)
+- Finally, you will see if your sentence has a positive or negative feeling.